lkananen/coronaVirusFinland/README.md

 # Web Data Connector access to Finnish Coronavirus dataset
-This repository creates a Web Data Connector (WDC) for Tableau that is usable through this link: https://lkananen.github.io/coronaVirusFinland/
+This repository contains Web Data Connector (WDC) for Tableau that has been published through this repository's GitHub Pages site at:
+https://lkananen.github.io/coronaVirusFinland/

 The connector allows easy access with Tableau to the data source listed below.

 # Source data